Categories

 More online business owners will likely push the demand for brick-and-mortar properties.
 For instance, Amazon recently announced its first-ever physical store for men’s and women’s fashion, Amazon Style.
 The store is set to offer an elevated shopping experience and will open later in the year.

-2. Return-to-office
+2. Return-To-Office

 Even though offices remain the hub for business activities, employees now have flexible work-from-home options.
 Employees can skip the daily work commute for a few days a week.
 During the height of the pandemic, millions of employees worked from home.